DaniPet02/CV-hw/README.md

 - [LostAndFound](https://wwwlehre.dhbw-stuttgart.de/~sgehrig/lostAndFoundDataset/index.html)
 - [FishyScapes](https://fishyscapes.com)

-To avoid overloading the Git repository, after having registered on the cityscapes website, download the CityScapes dataset `leftImg8bit_trainvaltest.zip (11GB)` from the link `CS Website Download`, rename it `cityscapes`, and ensure it has the following structure:
+To avoid overloading the Git repository, after having registered on the cityscapes website, download the CityScapes datasets `leftImg8bit_trainvaltest.zip (11GB)` for the RGB images and `gtFine_trainvaltest.zip (241MB)` for the masks, from the link `CS Website Download`, add both folders to a new one called `cityscapes`, and ensure it has the following structure:

 ```
 CV-HW/